 The world does not know the mysteries that we know, because they are solved by

 faith in Christ.
-When a person turns to the Lord and suddenly his eyes are
+When a person turns to the Lord, suddenly his eyes are

 a whole new light.
-There are some mysteries that we won’t know until we get
+There are some mysteries we won’t know until we get

 Himself to men and they came to an understanding of Him, but in today’s

-world when few are being saved, many have come to the conclusion that they
+world when few are being saved, man thinks he

-already know everything and there are no mysteries that they need to know
+already knows everything, so there is no need to know

 about God.
-We have come to a generation that knows only what it wants to know,
+We have come to live among a people who know only what they want to

-time of information overload when we can know just about anything just by
+time of information overload when knowledge is at our fingertips just by

-typing it into a search engine on the Internet, but few of those mysteries
+typing into a search engine, but few of the mysteries

 they seek pertain to God.
 People have lost interest in Him.
 In the days of

-made converts, because people were generally open to the gospel, but today
+made converts, because people were open to the gospel, but today

 Col 4-2